Apicurio/apicurio-registry/README.md

 For the actual configuration options check (although best config docs are in the code itself):
  - [Kafka configuration](https://kafka.apache.org/documentation/)

+To help setup development / testing environment for the module, see kafka_setup.sh script.
+You just need to have KAFKA_HOME env variable set, and script does the rest.

 ### Streams

 Streams storage implementation goes beyond plain Kafka usage and uses Kafka Streams to handle storage in a distributed and fault-tolerant way.